Diversity-aware clustering: Computational Complexity and Approximation Algorithms

 \subsection{Hardness and polynomial-time inapproximability}

 Diversity-aware clustering is an amalgamation of two independent problems.
-The first problem, referred as the requirement-satisfiability problem, seeks to determine a subset of facilities $S \subseteq F$ with cardinality $|S|=k$ that satisfies the constraints $|S \cap G_i| \geq r_i$, for all $i \in [t]$.
+The first problem, referred as the diversity-requirements satisfiability problem (\reqsat), seeks to find a subset of facilities $S \subseteq F$ with cardinality $|S|=k$ that satisfies constraints $\alpha_i \leq |S \cap G_i| \leq \beta_i$, for all $i \in [t]$ (for a precise definition see Problem~\ref{problem:reqsat}).
 The second problem pertains to minimizing the clustering objective $\phi(C,S)$.
-When the number of groups is $t = 1$, \divkmedian, \divkmeans, and \divksupplier are equivalent to \kmedian, \kmeans, and \ksupplier, respectively.
-Therefore, the \np-hardness of the latter standard clustering problems implies the \np-hardness of their diversity-aware counterparts.
+When the number of groups $t = 1$ with lower bound $\alpha_1 = 1$ and upper bound $\beta_1 = k$, \divkmedian, \divkmeans, and \divksupplier are equivalent to \kmedian, \kmeans, and \ksupplier, respectively.
+Therefore, the \np-hardness of the latter problems implies the \np-hardness of their diversity-aware counterparts.
 Note that the \np-hardness refers to their respective decision variants.

 \begin{observation} Problems \divkmedian, \divkmeans, and \divksupplier are \np-hard. \end{observation}